 Application Process and Timeline

-The Faculty of Arts has a variety of WIL programs at both undergraduate and graduate level, offering flexibility to your needs.
+The Faculty of Arts has a variety of WIL programs for course credit at both undergraduate and graduate level, offering flexibility to your needs.
 Depending on the work you have available, our team will align your position description with a specific course.
-As a host, your offering will fall into one of two categories: an internship or an industry project.
+As a host organisation for the purpose of providing a WIL opportunity for course credit, your offering will fall into one of two categories: an internship or an industry project.

 An internship is the most common form of WIL, and will involve a student joining you at your organisation.